things-nyc/aep_to_ttn_mlinux/README.md

                         600).
 ```

-## Run the script
+## Set up an AEP Conduit

+Repeat this section for each gateway you wish to configure.

-Boot up the AEP gateway, and connect its networking port to your Ethernet adapter.
+Boot up the AEP gateway, and connect its networking port directly to your Ethernet adapter.

+Wait for boot up to finish, otherwise the next command is going to fail.
+(You can tell it's done just by running the script and watching for success; or by watching the status lights.
+On "blue box" Conduits you can also connect to the serial console and watch it boot up.)

 ```bash
 # make sure you've activated the venv, then: